-Consult the boat dealer for proper lifting instructions for the boat.
+Consult the boat dealer for proper preparation and lifting

 Attempt to lift or hoist boats only if you are qualified or experienced with this procedure.
 This procedure requires special equipment and experience.
 Do not attempt to lift or hoist the boat alone; damage, personal injury or death can occur.